Using Cilium Gateway API

 kubectl apply -f gateway.yaml

-Verify that the Gateway has obtained an IP address (this may take a few moments while the Cloud infrastructure provisions the LoadBalancer):
+Verify that the Gateway has obtained an IP address (it may take a few moments for the LoadBalancer to be provisioned by the Cloud Temple infrastructure):

 kubectl get gateway my-gateway

-Wait until the PROGRAMMED field is True and the ADDRESS field displays an IP.
+Wait for the PROGRAMMED field to be True and for ADDRESS to display an IP.

 Step 4: Create an HTTPRoute

-Now that we have a "gateway", we need to route traffic to our service.
+Now that we have a "gateway" (Gateway), we need to route traffic to our service.

 apiVersion: gateway.networking.k8s.io/v1